Compact and aligned text (CAT) Client

 Any

-snapshots(repository=None, params=None, headers=None)[source]
+snapshots(*, repository=None, params=None, headers=None)[source]

-Returns all snapshots in a specific repository.
+Lists all of the snapshots stored in a specific repository.

 Parameters:

 • repository (Any) – A comma-separated list of snapshot repositories used to limit the request.
 Accepts wildcard expressions. _all returns all repositories.
-If any repository fails during the request, Opensearch returns an error.
+If any repository fails during the request, OpenSearch returns an error.

 • error_trace – Whether to include the stack trace of returned errors.
+Default is false.

 • human – Whether to return human readable values for statistics.
+Default is True.

 • pretty – Whether to pretty format the returned JSON response.
+Default is false.

 • source – The URL-encoded request definition.
 Useful for libraries that do not accept a request body for non-POST requests.